The State of Culture: IMEA Findings for 2026

 Workplace culture is shaped not only by global trends, but by the social and economic forces unique to each region.
 In IMEA, organizations are operating in an environment defined by rapid transformation and sustained growth.
 Expanding markets and rising employee expectations are reshaping how work is experienced and how culture must be intentionally designed.

-As organizations scale and compete for talent, leaders are being challenged to balance performance, wellbeing and inclusion, often simultaneously.
+As organizations scale and compete for talent, leaders are being challenged to balance performance and wellbeing, often simultaneously.
 Several regional dynamics are having a direct impact on employee engagement, leadership effectiveness, and long-term cultural sustainability:

 1. Rapid economic growth alongside persistent talent shortages

-Fast-paced expansion across industries continues to intensify competition for skilled talent, increasing pressure on organizations to retain, engage, and develop their people.
+Fast-paced expansion across industries continues to intensify competition for skilled talent, increasing pressure on organizations to develop and retain their people.

 1. A diverse, multi-generational workforce with rising expectations